LaunchAcademy/clinic-js-oop-disney/README.md

   - If you're confused by the error check the actual test file to see how it's set up.
   - Do the simplest implementation, without "hard coding" values, that corrects the error.
   - Repeat.
-* Once the test suite is passing, disregarding tests that start with `exceedsExpectations`, please submit your code by running `et submit`.
-* **DO NOT** start the requirements for exceeding expectations before you have completed the requirements necessary for meeting expectations.

-## Extra Credit